srlinuxamericas/ac2-clab/40-packet-capture/README.md

 ### Web UI

-To access the Edgeshark UI, open a browser and navigate to the following URL (substitute the hostname with your assigned VM):
+To access the Edgeshark UI, open a browser and navigate to the following URL (substitute {ID} with your assigned VM):

 <http://{ID}.wrkshpz.net:5001>